Manny Harris: Third stint with D-Fenders (2014)

 On November 1, 2014, Harris was reacquired by the Los Angeles D-Fenders.
 On December 6, Harris posted a triple-double with 23 points, 12 assists and 10 rebounds to help the D-fenders defeat the Reno Bighorns.
 On December 20, Harris recorded his second triple-double of the season with 39 points, 13 assists and 10 rebounds in an historic win.
 The D-Fenders set new NBA Development League records of most points scored in a single quarter, half and game en route to a 175–152 win over Reno.
 On December 22, Harris earned his first D-League Performer of the Week of the season and fifth of his career.

 Eskişehir Basket (2014–2015)

 On December 30, Harris left Los Angeles in order to sign with Eskişehir Basket of the Turkish Basketball League the following day.

 Fourth run with D-Fenders (2015)

 On October 31, 2015, Harris returned to the Los Angeles D-Fenders for a fourth stint.
 He began the season as a finalist for performer of the week during the first week and a half of the season.

 Texas Legends (2015–2016)

 On December 14, Harris was traded to the Texas Legends in exchange for the returning player rights to Damion James.

-Return to Türk (2016)
+Return to Türk Telekom (2016)

 On January 26, 2016, Harris left Texas and signed with Türk Telekom for a second stint.